Madmanmayson/game-tracking-website/README.md

     - I think it's fair to say we went above and beyond for this project, and we both learned a lot

 11. BONUS:  Incorporates Ajax that access data from a JSON file, PHP script, or API.
 If you implement Ajax, be sure to include how you did so in your readme file.
     - The entire project is build upon an API accessed through either cURL if done so in PHP or through Fetch if done so in JavaScript.
-Although we didn't use AJAX specificall, I believe that using either of those two should also satisfy the bonus requirement.
+Although we didn't use AJAX specifically, I believe that using either of those two should also satisfy the bonus requirement.

 ## UML